 - Use headings: not only do these make it easier for search engines to understand what your post is about, headings make posts easier to read

 - Slug is what shows in your post’s URL once it’s published.
-You can change it under the permalinks section under document settings.
+You can change it under the permalinks section in the editor.
 These should be short, sweet, and to-the-point (with each word separated by a hyphen).

 Keywords are the terms by which you want people to be able to find your post/page.
 Keyword research is a big thing in the SEO world, and you can optimize your page for a certain keyword.